-Level 2 Querying is carried out through the search bar on the Discovery Portal page.
-For this, the ORPHA code, the ICD-10 code or the name of the rare disease being searched for is entered into the search bar.
+Level 2 Querying is carried out through the search bar on the Resource Discovery page.
+For this, the ORPHA code, the ICD-10 code, the OMIM code or the name of the rare disease being searched for is entered into the search bar.
+The enteres information wikl always be mapped to an ORPHA code using the Orphanet Mapping service.
 The user can also specify the search query by adding filters.
-This search query, with the name of the disease and the filters, is sent to the resources.
+This search query, with the ORPHA code of the disease and the filters, is sent to the resources.
 The answers returned by the respective resources are displayed in the "Result" list.
 This result list thus represents the level 2 of the resources.

-In addition to all this, the user can also login on the website to request some more resources and use the filters, gender, minimum age and maximum age without any restrictions.
+In addition to all this, the user can also login on the website to request some more resources and use additional filters, like gender, minimum age and maximum age without any restrictions.

-For level 2 querying the portal is in the process of moving to support for the Beacon API for level-2 discovery of catalogue, knowledge base contents as well as level-2 discovery of individuals and samples.
+For level 2 querying the portal supports the Beacon2 API for level-2 discovery of catalogue, dataset contents as well as level-2 discovery of individuals and samples.